Question and Answers

 Important Tip!
 Many people only consider their own health when deciding about travel insurance.
 It is not uncommon for younger people to assume that because they are healthy, travel insurance is not needed.
 But what about parents, grandparents, children, grandchildren, aunts and uncles?
 Remember travel insurance covers you if something happens to you or to any of these people, causing you to cancel your trip.

 Although there are a great many covered reasons for Trip Cancellation, not every possible reason is covered.
 Travel insurance policies do not cover a change of mind or other similar discretionary reasons.
-Cancel For Any Reason gives the traveler freedom to cancel a trip for any reason whatsoever (generally 2 days or more before the scheduled departure date) and be reimbursed for a percentage of the cancellation penalty amount (such as 75% or 80%).
+Cancel For Any Reason gives the traveler freedom to cancel a trip for any reason whatsoever (generally 2 days or more before the scheduled departure date) and be reimbursed for a percentage of the cancellation penalty amount (such as 75%).
 Of course, if a trip is canceled for a covered reason, then reimbursement would be at 100% of the cancellation penalty amount under the Trip Cancellation Benefit.

 Important Tip!
 Like some other provisions and benefits, Cancel For Any Reason is time sensitive and must be purchased within a specified period (generally within 15 days of the date of the initial deposit for the trip).
 Remember, unlike covered reasons such as sickness or injury, you do not receive reimbursement for your entire cancellation penalty amount.